 Classroom assistants support the teacher and children.
 CMS Classroom Assistants are viewed as an extension of the teaching team.
 In addition to providing classroom management, CMS assistants observe, help and prepare the classroom.
 If the assistant is in her practicum year of earning her Montessori credential, she will give children lessons under the guidance and observation of a lead teacher.
 Otherwise, assistants do not give children lessons.
 Their responsibility is to ensure the classroom is a child-friendly, prepared environment.

 At Country Montessori School, our goal for parent education is to have a program that enables an enthusiastic community of parents who understand the basics of Montessori philosophy, our administration of a an authentic Montessori program, and support their children by integrating Montessori practices at home and in their parenting.

 Country Montessori School has a strong history of positive parent involvement.
-Our parents association, the PTC supports the school through family social events, parent education, and fund raising.
+Our parents association, the PTC supports the school through family social events, parent education.
 Parent support and involvement is critical to CMS sustaining a high quality Montessori education program.
 At Country Montessori School we seek out and build strong relationships with parents that go beyond a financial convention to create a community of open communication and involvement that benefits our children.

 How Do I Get Involved In The School?

 Parent involvement is a critical factor in a child’s successful experience in their school.
 We encourage parent participation through conferences, the Montessori Journey, observations, parent evenings, and assisting in the classroom.
 The more parents understand the classroom experience, the better able they are to follow through at home.
 When parents follow through at home, the child benefits even more because she has a consistent environment in which to grow and develop.
 In addition, parents are modeling community behavior for their children when they are actively involved in the life of the school through events and fundraisers.
 More opportunities exist through the CMS parent organization, the PTC.